-During the year ending December 31, 2009, the valuation allowance increased from \$52.2 million to \$53.4 million with the increase recognized in income tax expense.
-The \$1.2 million increase in 2009 was primarily attributable to certain separate company U.S. losses we believe may not be realized.
+During the year ending December 31, 2009, the valuation allowance decreased from \$45.2 million to \$45.1 million with the decrease recognized in income tax expense.
+The \$0.1 million net decrease in 2009 was primarily attributable to a corresponding reduction in deferred tax assets due to the pension restatement, offset in part by an increase attributable to certain separate company losses we believe may not be realized.
 Consideration was given to U.S. tax planning strategies and future U.S. taxable income as to how much of the total U.S. deferred tax asset could be realized on a more likely than not basis.
 If economic conditions adversely affect our ability to generate future U.S. taxable income, additional valuation allowances may be needed.